cnring18/cordova-build-increment/README.md

 ** Leading zeros will be removed

 ** The hook will not currently increment any build versions without the formats above

+Apologies for quick releases/updates.
+This is my first venture and expirementation with npm, git, and cordova modules!